MethodsAndPractices/vsteam/.docs/Get-VSTeamRelease.md

 Get-VSTeamRelease -ProjectName demo -artifactVersionId 7
 ```

-This command returns the associated release object for given build Id.
+This command returns the associated release for given Id.
+If the artifact type is a "Build" (Azure Pipelines) then it is the id of the build.

 ## PARAMETERS